microsoft/ComplianceUtility/SUPPORT.md

 ## Known issues

-* **Error "End of Central Directory record could not be found" when installing the 'Compliance Utility'**
+* **Error "End of Central Directory record could not be found" when installing the Compliance Utility**

-    When you try to install the 'Compliance Utility', you may see the following error:
+    When you try to install the Compliance Utility, you may see the following error:

     ```
     PackageManagement\Install-Package : Package 'ComplianceUtility' failed to be installed because: End of Central Directory